Michael-Joseph-Ellis/Flower-Recognition-CNN/README.md

 - [License](#license)

 ## Project Overview
-Flower recognition is a common problem in computer vision that involves classifying images of flowers into specific categories.
+A computer vision project that involves classifying images of flowers into specific categories.
 This project aims to:

 - Load and preprocess image data from a custom dataset.
 - Build a CNN model optimized for flower image classification.